-Tour the Forest Monitoring Plot at the Smithsonian Conservation Biology Institute (SCBI) near Front Royal with forest ecologist Kristina Anderson-Teixeira.
+The Smithsonian Conservation Biology Institute (SCBI) is a leader in the global effort to save wildlife species from extinction and train future generations of conservationists.
+Tour the Forest Monitoring Plot at SCBI with forest ecologist Kristina Anderson-Teixeira.
 See and hear about the tree mortality census, part of the Biotic Disturbances and Tree Mortality in Virginia's Blue Ridge Ecoregion project funded by a VNPS grant.
 This project focuses on the effects of insect pests and pathogens on forests of Virginia's Blue Ridge ecoregion, and will help improve general scientific understanding of the net impact of biotic disturbances on forest diversity, structure, and function.
 About a mile including some hilly and off-trail walking.